ceverha/table-display/README.md

 # table-display

-Small webpage to display dynamo db table data
+Small webpage to display table data.
+This table displays data from an api-gateway GET request.